 Chronic Lymphocytic Leukemia

 Available treatments may be administered continuously until disease progression or unacceptable toxicity (like BTKi monotherapy) or for fixed duration (like the combination of BCL2i+anti-CD20 MoAb or BCL2i+BTKi).
-Current treatment guidelines for leukemias suggest the quantification of residual disease (measurable residual disease, or MRD) for fixed-duration approaches.
 Measurable residual disease describes the presence of a very small number of leukemia cells in the body after a treatment that cannot be detected by conventional diagnostic tests, but may influence relapse risk.
-While MRD is already widely utilized in leukemia diagnosis and subtype differentiation, as well as therapeutic decision-making for some leukemia subtypes, there is still a debate about how MRD results can be used to guide treatment decisions in patients with CLL/SLL.
-Mounting evidence suggests that patients with CLL/SLL and undetectable MRD (uMRD)– those with residual disease below a certain detection threshold following initial treatment – may be at a lower risk for relapse, even without prolonged therapy.
-The RESOLVE trial will evaluate whether a shorter duration of treatment in patients without residual disease (MRD negative) have a lower burden of side effects with the same efficacy.
+While MRD is already widely utilized in monitoring the response of patients with hematologic malignancies to the administered treatment, there is still a debate about how MRD results can be used to guide treatment decisions in patients with CLL/SLL.
+Mounting evidence suggests that patients with CLL/SLL and undetectable MRD (uMRD) – those with residual disease below a certain detection threshold following initial treatment – may be at a lower risk for relapse, even without prolonged therapy.
+The RESOLVE trial will evaluate whether a shorter duration of treatment in patients without residual disease (undetectable MRD) is associated with a lower burden of adverse events without compromising on efficacy.

 If you are interested in participating please contact a trial site close to you.